riot-ci/RIOT/cpu/esp8266/README.md

 Per default, the **hardware timer implementation** is used.
 In this implementation there is only one timer with only one channel available.

-If you use the SDK version of the RIOT port (```SDK = 1```), you can activate the **Software-Timer** (```ENABLE_SW_TIMER=1```), which implements one timer with 10 channels.
+If you use the SDK version of the RIOT port (```USE_SDK=1```), you can activate the **Software-Timer** (```USE_SW_TIMER=1```), which implements one timer with 10 channels.
 The software timer uses SDK software timers to implement various timer channels.
 Although these SDK timers usually have a precision of a few microseconds, they can deviate up to 500 microseconds.
 So if you need a timer with high accuracy, you'll need to use the hardware timer with only one timer channel.

 ## Flash Modes